 Women make comments to try to change a man; that is to make him change his habits.
 (This is a women’s biggest mistake.)

 Men want occasional big expressions of love (sex).
-The superficial fondling doesn’t satisfy them.
+The superficial fondling or romance doesn’t satisfy them sufficiently.

-Women want frequent little expressions of love — they want a lot of pampering and appreciation.
+Women want frequent little expressions of love — they want a lot of pampering, appreciation and romance.

 To feel better, men withdraw into themselves or get busy doing something.
-(It gives them a shelter or temporary relief.)
+(It provides them with a shelter and gives temporary relief.)

 To feel better, women must discuss it — whether the man likes it or not.
 (They must do it to vent or relieve their emotions.)

-For men, if she is not asking or complaining about something, he thinks that he is doing okay.
+For men, if she is not asking or complaining about something, he is doing okay.
 (However, she may be frustrated and anxiously waiting for him to respond to some dissatisfaction that she had shown!)

 For women, if she has to ask for expressions of love and affection she interprets that she is being taken for granted.
 (Then she will try to get even by playing hard to get or by behaving difficult.)